MINI Cooper Electric Review 2024

 While the old MINI Electric offered traditional MINI drivers a compelling introduction to electric vehicles, the new MINI Cooper Electric is likely to sell in much larger numbers.
 That's partly due to the range figures - the old model would struggle to break 100 miles on a cold day; the new model is good for up to 249 miles according to official figures.

 It'd be wrong to judge the MINI Cooper Electric solely on how far it can travel between charges, though.
-What's more important is whether the MINI Cooper Electric can put a smile on your face - and we reckon it can certainly do that.
+What's more important is whether the MINI Cooper Electric can put a smile on your face - and it can certainly do that.

 For a start, the interior is lovely.
 It feels more upmarket than most of the competition - think more Volvo EX30 than Vauxhall Corsa Electric.
 You get an impressive central speedometer that doubles up as a user-friendly infotainment system, while the knitted textile dash means it feels surprisingly homely inside.